-ESP KH Ouija Red Sparkle Main
+Kirk Hammett ESP KH-2 Ouija Red Sparkle now available

 Kirk’s red and purple ESP Ouija signature models are one of the most sought after guitars he has ever released.
 Last year the LTD versions sold out fast, but we were also eagerly awaiting the Japanese ESP versions, limited to 30 of each colour worldwide.
 We were lucky enough to be the only store in the UK with this collector’s edition.